SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 ## Fields Created in Sumo Logic for Tomcat

-Following are the [Fields](https://help.sumologic.com/docs/manage/fields/) which will be created as part of Tomcat App install if not already present.
+The following are the [Fields](/docs/manage/fields) that will be created as part of the Tomcat App install, if not already present.

 - **`webengine.cluster.name`** - User configured.
 Set a value of the cluster where your tomcat instance resides.
 This will be tagged along with the data sent to sumo.
 - **`webengine.system`** - Has a fixed value of **tomcat**.